Phenomenology of a Kinetic Higgs Portal: Effective momentum dependencies

 \section{Effective momentum dependencies}

-[1]{\overset{\scriptscriptstyle\leftrightarrow}{#1}} As a first example of an effective Higgs portal to strong sectors, consider, e.g., a hidden, QCD-like sector below the symmetry-breaking scale.
-Its phenomenology will be characterised by a set of pseudo-Nambu Goldstone bosons parametrised by a Callen-Coleman-Wess-Zumino field of the coset $G/H$ (taken as a symmetric space for simplicity), $\xi=\exp(i\pi/f)$~\cite{Callan:1969sn,Coleman:1969sm}.
-A Higgs portal, coupled to this sector, can then exhibit low-energy effective interactions, Fig.~\ref{fig:hidden1},
+[1]{\overset{\scriptscriptstyle\leftrightarrow}{#1}} As a straightforward example of an effective Higgs portal to strong sectors, consider, e.g., a hidden, QCD-like sector below the symmetry-breaking scale (see also~\cite{Hur:2007uz,Hur:2011sv}).
+Its phenomenology will be characterised by a set of pseudo-Nambu Goldstone bosons parametrised by a Callan-Coleman-Wess-Zumino field of the coset $G/H$ (taken as a symmetric space for simplicity), $\xi=\exp(i\pi/f)$~\cite{Callan:1969sn,Coleman:1969sm}.
+A Higgs portal, coupled to this sector, can then exhibit low-energy effective interactions (see also~\cite{Hatanaka:2016rek,Choi:2018iit}), Fig.~\ref{fig:hidden1},

-where $M$ is an explicit source of symmetry violation (cf.~the light quark flavour masses in QCD) compatible with the ${\mathbb{Z}}_2$-odd symmetry assignment of the would-be pion fields except for a possible Wess-Zumino-Witten term~\cite{Wess:1971yu,Witten:1983tw}.
+where $M$ is an explicit source of symmetry violation (cf.~the light quark flavour masses in QCD) compatible with the ${\mathbb{Z}}_2$-odd symmetry assignment of the would-be pion fields except for a possible Wess-Zumino-Witten term~\cite{Wess:1971yu,Witten:1983tw} (see also~\cite{Frigerio:2012uc}).
 Momentum dependencies of the effective theory below the cut-off $\Lambda_2$ are therefore expected to emerge.
+These theories have been more broadly motivated and studied in a series of publications on Composite Scalar Dark Matter~(see, e.g., \cite{Marzocca:2014msa, Carmona:2015haa,Bruggisser:2016ixa,Bruggisser:2016nzw,Balkin:2018tma} for relevant studies).
+In the following, we will approach our analysis from the perspective of EFT without making specific references to potential UV completions.
+However, the relation to Composite Scalar Dark Matter theories becomes relevant when discussing dark matter constraints further below.

+To observe visibly large corrections due to non-standard momentum dependencies in the hidden sector, we need the latter to be the a priori dominant effects.
+We briefly sketch how such a situation can arise in large-$N$ theories.
+For a more careful treatment of models in which such interactions are sourced in parallel to a range of additional new physics effects in the Higgs sector, we refer the reader to the existing composite literature~\cite{Frigerio:2012uc,Marzocca:2014msa, Bruggisser:2016ixa,Bruggisser:2016nzw,Balkin:2018tma}.

-This example might seem ad hoc, but it holds more broadly.
-Turning to interactions more generally, a first look at propagators will be instructive.
-The (unrenormalised) two-point function of the hidden-sector scalar $S$ can be expressed through a K\"all\'en-Lehmann representation~\cite{Kallen:1952zz,Lehmann:1954xi}
+Consider, e.g., the (unrenormalised) two-point function of the hidden-sector scalar $S$.
+It can be expressed through a K\"all\'en-Lehmann representation~\cite{Kallen:1952zz,Lehmann:1954xi}

 with the spectral density $\rho_S(q^2)$ of states excited from the vacuum by the quantum field $S$.
 The standard single particle-scenario in this parametrisation is obviously recovered through identifying $\rho_S(q^2) \to \delta(q^2-m_S^2) | \langle 0 | S(0) | q \rangle |^2$ with hidden-sector state excitations characterised by $p_S^2=m_S^2$.
 But less canonical representations are possible.
 For instance, Georgi considered `unparticle' spectral densities in~\cite{Georgi:2007ek}